 Manually paying an invoice is useful if a renewal payment failed and you want to make sure the invoice is paid before your plan gets deactivated.

-Our company being registered in France, only French customers are subject to VAT.
+Our company being registered in France, only consumers in the EU are subject to VAT.